๐Ÿ•น๏ธ What is the settings menu?

 Modern Friend Notifications

-This setting toggles whether you will receive pop-ups (modern friend notifications), or chat messages when a friend joins or leaves the server.
+• This setting controls whether you will receive pop-ups (modern friend notifications) or chat messages when a friend joins or leaves the server.

-When disabled, you will receive friend notifications as a chat message, rather than a pop-up.
+• When disabled, you will receive friend notifications as chat messages rather than pop-ups.

 Show Friends Status On Join